bailey27/cppcryptfs/INSTALL.md

 The professional edition should be fine if you already have that.
 The "Express" edition will not work due to its lack of support for MFC.

 Also, in order to build OpenSSL, you will need perl.
-They recommend ActiveState ActivePerl
+They recommend using the rfree ActiveState ActivePerl

 http://www.activestate.com/activeperl/downloads